 Following the laid back vibe of the hotel, Alios Ilios is a smart yet casual affair, with tables both indoors and out.
 Naturally, outdoors offers the most spectacular views, however there is more to discover inside.
 The ceiling of the interior is adorned with patterns of the Archimedean spiral that depict foods and professions of the Bronze Age.

-We arrived at our table just in time for sunset and watched the burning red sun set over the sea.
+We arrived at our table on a beautiful June evening just in time for sunset, and watched the burning red sun set over the sea.
 What made this experience even more magical was the grand piano that had been placed right in front of the main pool.
 The pianist played beautifully throughout the evening and it was the perfect addition to such a stunning location.
 After being welcomed by the friendly staff, we began with some cocktails that were mixed by their own bar expert.
 We opted for the à la carte menu, however the restaurant does offer a tasting menu with optional wine pairing.

 The kitchen is headed by Executive Chef Vasilis Katsikas and his culinary team, who were kind enough to have me in the kitchen to watch them work.
 The attention to detail and meticulousness of the staff was quite something to watch.
 But don’t just take my word for it – Alios Ilios was recently included among the best restaurants in Greece in the ‘Greek Restaurant Cuisine Awards’.
 The flavours are inspired by a Creative Greek Cuisine concept of philosophy that is in line with the decor both inside and out.